Matilda Maranda Crawford: Early life and education

 Matilda (nicknames Mattie or Maty) Maranda Quackenbush was born in Clay, New York, near Syracuse, 21 July 1844.
 She was of German ancestry.
 Her father, Garret Quackenbush, was a laborer, and her mother, Sarah Reese, was a tailor.

-In 1851, Crawford, her mother, and five older siblings removed to Consecon, Prince Edward County, Ontario, where Crawford attended a grammar school.
+In 1851, Crawford, her mother, and five older siblings removed to Consecon, Prince Edward County, Canada West, where Crawford attended a grammar school.
 Gifted with an active and retentive memory, each bit of poetry she heard was remembered, and when but a child, she recited at one time the whole of Oliver Goldsmith 's The Deserted Village.
 Quick to learn, by the age of twelve, she was at the head of her classes, but at this point, had not written a composition.

 Career

 As an adult, Crawford lived in Michigan for some time, and while there, she was engaged in teaching.
 It was at that point that she began to contribute to the literary press.
 In 1868, she returned to Canada, locating in Newtonville, Ontario.
 While there, she wrote for various Canadian and American newspapers as a pastime.

 In 1871, she married John Crawford (1840-1912), of Clarke, Ontario.
 She had two children, a boy and girl (Maude).
 For a few years, she focused on domestic responsibilities and did not write.
 In 1887, an entire summer's illness afforded her leisure time for literary work, and thereafter, she wrote for the press again using various pen names, including "Maude Moore", "M. M.", and "Mrs. John Crawford".